Interpreting and Disentangling Feature Components of Various Complexity from DNNs: Introduction

-(1) We propose a method to define, quantify, and analyze the real complexity of intermediate-layer features in a DNN.
+\textbf{Contributions:} Our contributions can be summarized as follows: (1) We propose a method to define, quantify, and analyze the real complexity of intermediate-layer features in a DNN.
 Unlike the theoretical complexity of a DNN based on its architecture, the real feature complexity quantified in this paper reveals the difficulty of tasks.
+(2) The proposed method disentangles feature components of different complexity orders.
+(3) We propose new metrics to analyze these feature components in terms of the reliability, the effectiveness, the significance of over-fitting, and the performance of DNNs.
+The analysis provides a new perspective to understand the network compression and the knowledge distillation.
+(4) The disentangled feature components improve the performance of DNNs.